 - Select the content to send for translation.

-- Select the languages you want to translate into.
+- Select the languages you want to translate the content into.

-- Go to the Translation Basket tab and click to send selected content for translation.
+- Go to the Translation Basket tab and click Send all items for translation.

 That’s it!
 When translators finish the job, it will be available in your site.

 At any time, you can check if there are finished translations and apply them to your site.
 To do this, go to the WPML → Translation Management page and click the Check status and get translations button.

 If you are the site’s only translator you can start translating any page in two ways:

 If you have the WPML Multilingual Blog account, you don’t have access to the Translation Management feature that allows you to send content for translation or use the Advanced Translation Editor.

 In this case, you can only use manual translation for your Gutenberg-designed content:

 - Create or edit the page in the default language.

 - Recreate the same page in the secondary language.